inurzamal/inurzamal/README.md

 - 👋 Hi, I’m Nurzamal Islam
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development, Backend using Java Springboot and Frontend using Angular
-- 🌱 I’m currently learning SpringBoot
+- 🌱 Currently, I'm learning how to build and deploy serverless applications using AWS Lambda and API Gateway..Also ReactJs
 - 📫 Reach me at: n.zaman98@gmail.com

 <!---